spencertipping/tau/doc/utf9.md

 **TODO:** `tensor` spec

+### Symbols
+Symbols are just integers, but they exist within a separate namespace to prevent collisions.
+Their mapping to strings (or anything else) is not specified.
+They can be any length, e.g. `01101100 00100000 ...` would encode a 32-byte symbol that could hold a SHA256.
+This could also be represented with a vectorized int of any size, but symbol equivalence will be a single op, as opposed to the vectorized `==` for ints.

 ### Indexes
 Indexes make it easy to seek to specific positions within a nested data structure.
+There are two types:

+1. Single indexes, which cover the elements within a single data structure
+2. Composite indexes, which cover the elements within a data structure and its children/descendants

+Both types of indexes assume some ordering for the data; we interpolation-search the key table and find the nearest preceding offset within the data.
+Single indexes make this straightforward, composite indexes less so since not all of the keys are easy to describe.

+**TODO:** which operators would even use compound indexes?